Job Opportunity: Charity Administrator / Social Media Manager (full time)

 - Occasional minute taking.

 - Maintaining office systems, including Donorfy CRM database; keeping accurate and timely records of income and expenditure on Xero accounting system; assisting on bank reconciliations; processing expense claims monthly.

 - At least one year’s experience as a proactive, hands-on administrator, flexible and adaptable, able to deal with the varying demands a small, busy organisation presents.

 - Demonstrated ability at problem solving.

 - Comfortable in a Zoom environment and able to lead Zoom meetings.

 - Adept at Word, email (Outlook), Excel, PowerPoint, social media platforms, web literacy including website updating.

-- Good written and spoken English.
+- Excellent written and spoken English, including content generation.

 - Personable, able to communicate clearly and to build excellent relationships with a variety of people and organisations.

 - University graduate with 2.1 or higher degree preferred.